-The Minister of Health is seeking Albertans interested in serving as a vice-chair on the central panel for the Mental Health Review Panel Roster starting in fall 2019.
+The Minister of Health is seeking Albertans interested in serving as a chair or vice-chair on the Mental Health Review Panel Roster starting in spring 2020.
 Are you passionate about protecting patient rights?
 Do you have an interest in Alberta’s mental health system?

 Are you looking for ways to give back to your community and further your professional development?
 If you answered yes to any of these questions, serving on the Mental Health Review Panel Roster (roster) may be just the opportunity you are looking for.

 The roster plays an important role in protecting the rights of patients in facilities and individuals subject to community treatment orders.
 The roster is an adjudicative body that considers applications pertaining to: